 Be able to speak English comfortably

 Be 16 years or older and not concurrently enrolled in high school

 Seek instruction in reading, writing, or math skills

 Have one or more personal literacy goals

-Have motivation and decided for themselves that they want to learn in this program.
+Have motivation and a clear goal of what they want to learn in this program.

 We can help you with a variety of skills, including:

 Studying for a high school diploma or military test